top of page

 Now that you have your enclosure picked out, what should you put in it?
 There are a few simple things to include that will create an ideal enclosure for your chahoua.

 • Substrate: If your chahoua is under 10 grams, I recommend using paper towels for substrate.
-At this age, young geckos are refining their hunting skills and may not be as accurate when chasing insects as they will be in just a few more months.
+At this age, young geckos are refining their hunting skills and may not be as accurate when catching insects as they will be in just a few more months.
 Using paper towel means that your gecko, while learning to catch prey, won’t accidentally bite and swallow a piece of bark or dirt that can cause impaction.
 Impaction can be deadly.
 Older geckos can be kept on organic potting soil.

 • Climbing elements: No matter their age, the best thing you can include in your chahoua enclosure is cork bark -- they love it!
 Cork bark is easy to clean, does not rapidly break down in humidity, and dries out quickly after misting.
 You’ll want one or two tall, vertically oriented slabs of cork bark and/or if you can find one, a cork hollow.
 Adjust these so that your gecko can hide behind or within them and feel secure.
 In addition, vines or sticks can be used for decor in other parts of your gecko’s habitat - they’ll use these when basking and hunting.